Moneyball with LLMs: Analyzing Tabular Summarization in Sports Narratives

-Each innings is segmented into ball-level events using regular expressions (regex) (pseudocode provided in Appendix \ref{sec: Pseudocode}) based on Cricinfo’s standard notation (e.g., \textit{3.2: Starc to Kohli} corresponds to over 3, ball 2, bowler = Starc, batsman = Kohli).
-A domain-specific regex parser then extracts event outcomes such as runs scored, boundaries, and wickets.
-Cricket extras (\textit{wides, no-balls, byes, leg-byes}) are parsed deterministically due to their asymmetric impact on batsman and bowler statistics. \textit{Wides} and \textit{no-balls} add to the bowler’s runs conceded but not to the batsman’s tally; however, \textit{no-balls} count as balls faced if the batsman scores from them. \textit{Byes} and \textit{leg-byes} contribute to the team total but are excluded from both player tables.
-This rule-based alignment ensures numeric and statistical consistency across all entities.
-Each ball-level event is decomposed into its constituent entities (as detailed in Point 5 of \ref{sec: Pseudocode}), after which the batsman and bowler scorecards are derived by grouping these structured entries by player name.
-This aggregation ensures that all per-ball statistics are correctly accumulated under their corresponding batsman or bowler, forming the ground-truth tables used for evaluation.
-An example showing a brief 5-over commentary and its respective batsman and bowler scorecard has been shown in \ref{sec: example_gnd_truth} and tables \ref{tab: Bowler Table Summary 5 overs},\ref{tab: Batsman Table Summary 5 overs}.
+To generate the ground truth tables for truncated samples, that are not publicly available online, each innings is segmented into ball-level events using regular expressions based on Cricinfo’s standard notation (e.g., \textit{3.2: Starc to Kohli}).
+A domain-specific parser extracts outcomes such as runs, boundaries, wickets, and extras.
+Cricket extras (\textit{wides, no-balls, byes, leg-byes}) are handled deterministically due to their asymmetric effects on batsman and bowler statistics, ensuring numeric consistency.
+Ball-level events are decomposed into constituent entities (Appendix~\ref{sec: Pseudocode}) and aggregated by player name to form the ground-truth batsman and bowler scorecards as shown in Table \ref{tab: Batsman Table Summary 5 overs} and Table \ref{tab: Bowler Table Summary 5 overs}.